samuelgruetter/coq-tricks/README.md

 ### coqwc

 `coqwc` is a stand-alone command line tool to print line statistics about Coq files (how many lines are spec, proof, comments).
+Caveat: It seems that `Ltac` definitions are counted as "spec".